I'm dubbing my Top Test Automation Trends 2022 Predictions the year of Non-Functional Automation Testing.

 They go on to say that, despite the acceleration of cloud adoption across the business landscape, most companies are barely scratching the surface of the Cloud's vast potential.
 According to a PWC survey of C-level leaders in the United States that was released in 2021, 53% of companies have yet to reap substantial value from their Cloud investments.

 So, there is ample opportunity in this space right now.

 With opportunity, however, comes lots of testing challenges.

 For example, although more companies are leveraging third-party services like AWS software, there’s some considerable vulnerability in relying on things outside of one’s control.

 In the last few months of 2021, AWS went down a few times, causing significant outages for companies including Hulu, Netflix, and Twitch.

-As a result, expect to see an uptick in teams focusing on how to test and plan for these types of events.
+As a result, expect to see an uptick in testing teams focusing on how to test and plan for these types of events.

 Besides companies relying on third-party services like AWS for hosting, this trend is also being seen with third-party services.

 Did you know that, on average, an application touches more than 50 external dependencies!?

 How do you do the automated testing process in this scenario?